dimanikulin/dimanikulin/incubator/DAGExistingSolutions.md

 - It can be easily plugged into the CI/CD process to find the code and architecture problem in real time;
 - When it finds an issue, it provides the cost of fix and its priority.

+## Axivion
+[Axivion](https://www.axivion.com/en/) Suite is the static code analysis tool that provides you with the ability to check software architecture to prevent drifts or erosions.
+It provides customizable reporting with a reporting API.
+With Axivion you have an editor to create the rules for checking or to customize the default rules

+It supports the checking for the next compliance standards/rules:
+- MISRA;
+- AUTOSAR C++14 code;
+- CERT;
+- CWE;
+- ISO/IEC TS 17961.

+It supports following metrics:
+- HIS;
+- McCabe;
+- Tracking memory leaks.

+### Main features
+- Code checks for clones, unreachable code and cycles;
+- three main OS are supported to run on - MacOS, Windows and Linux;
+- identification for technical debt;
+- Integration with CI tools to work as a part of pipeline (Jenkins and Bamboo are supported);
+- make, CMake, Msbuild and gradle are supported;
+- analysis of delta to continuously track the changes against baseline;
+- it supports some IDE plugins to integrate Axivion into a developer environment.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|